Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Best practices:

-• Leave the flow to run in its default context unless you need to elevate the running user’s access for a specific operation.
+• Leave Flows to run in their default context unless you need to elevate the running user’s access for a specific operation.

-• Avoid running flows in system context for guest users for security reasons.
+• Avoid running Flows in system context for guest users for security reasons.
+Create permission sets with limited field access assigned to the Experience site’s guest user profile instead.

-• If the flow performs a variety of operations and not all of them require elevated access, use a subflow to isolate the operations that should run in system context.
+• If a Flow performs a variety of operations and not all of them require elevated access, use subflows to isolate the operations that should run in system context.

 Additional Notes:

-If you need control over who can access your form, you can often look to the container you’re embedding your form in.
+If you need control over who can access your form, you can often look to the container in which the form is embedded.
 For example, you can assign Lightning pages to be available for particular apps, record types, or profiles.
-If particular inputs in your form are sensitive, use visibility rules to further control what is displayed to whom – this feature applies to both Dynamic Forms and screen flows.
+If certain inputs in your form are sensitive, use visibility rules to further control what is displayed to whom; this feature applies to both Dynamic Forms and screen flows.

 You can restrict a flow to particular profiles or permission sets, much like you can an Apex class or Visualforce page.
 By default, flows are unrestricted, which means that any user with the Run Flows user permission can run them.